DiscontinuedUpdate: Salomon S-Lab Sense 7 SG

 After lacing up the shoes, runner can keep the Quicklace system inside the lace pocket, which is found on the tip of the shoe-tongue.
 This lacing pocket hides the lacing system and secures it from unravelling during runs.
 This is a nifty feature that ensures the toggle and string does not interfere the motion of the runner.

-Salomon’s Endofit technology also is also incorporated into the shoe.
+Just like the shoe's latest version, the S-Lab Sense 7 SG, the Salomon’s Endofit technology is also incorporated into this shoe.
 Endofit is a sock-like construction found on the upper of the shoe.
 Since it hugs the foot in precisely the right areas, this exclusive Salomon technology improves the fit and comfort of the shoe, providing a premium in-shoe feel.

 Aside from the Endofit, another piece of Salomon technology that’s found on the S-Lab Sense 6 SG is the seamless Sensifit.
 The Sensifit are the thin overlays found on the sides of the shoe.
 They look like lines that connect to the lacing system, mimicking a shoe cage.
 This technology on the upper of the shoe cradles the foot from the midsole to the lacing system, providing an even more secure fit that feels almost customized.